patchkez/scaletest/README.md

 ./blastloop.sh

 # Generate Chains

 ### genac script generates the chains and opens all the firewall ports
+### This also generates the coinlist file.
+If you are the seed node you need to submit the coinlist file and the seedip file to this git repo.

 `./genacs <numchains> <chainname> <supply>`